How to Write a Memoir: Tell Your Amazing Story in 9 Steps

-8. Don’t make yourself a hero
+Mistake #1.
+Making yourself a hero

-While a memoir is often an opportunity to ‘tell your side of the story,’ don’t paint yourself as a complete hero or victim.
+While a book is often an opportunity to ‘tell your side of the story,’ don’t paint yourself as a complete hero or victim.
 Like any protagonist in a novel, it’s your strengths and weaknesses that will make you a compelling figure.
 Readers expect honesty and candor.
 If they sense that you’re stretching the truth or have an underlying agenda, they will quickly switch off.

 Mistake #3.
 Not getting an outside opinion